Sustainable Tourism & Conservation at Wray Valley

 Home-Grown Delights: Food & Drink

-• Our bramble, plum and strawberry jams are homemade as is our marmalade.
-The blackberries are our own, the strawberries come from Cheddar and the plums are Devon grown all sourced from a local greengrocer.
+- Our bramble, blackcurrent and strawberry jams are homemade as is our marmalade.
+We grow most of our own fruit and supplement with strawverries from local producers if its been a poor season.
 You can buy our jams, preserves, apple juice and eggs while stocks last.

 Supporting Local Producers